Dr. Arthur Green

 Arthur 'Gill' Green, PhD

-I came to the discipline of geography via my professional work on agricultural development, conservation planning, and agroforestry in Sub-Saharan Africa and Southeast Asia.
-As a result, my research and teaching focus on the intersection of natural resource management, sustainable food systems, law, and applied geography.
-I am specifically interested in political ecology of property, postwar and post-disaster reconstruction, land administration, spatial statistics, food systems, agricultural lands, and agroforestry.
+I came to the discipline of geography via my work on agricultural development, conservation planning, and agroforestry in Sub-Saharan Africa and Southeast Asia.
+As a result, my research and teaching focus on the intersection of natural resource management, law, and applied geography.
+I am specifically interested in political ecology of property, postwar and post-disaster reconstruction, land administration, spatial statistics, and agricultural lands.

 Critical approaches to property theory and applied research on property drive much of my work.
 I believe that an understanding of the ways in which people struggle to access, define, and distribute the rights and responsibilities surrounding property is crucial for understanding how cultural, political, legal, and economic systems function.
 In fact, such an understanding is central to establishing food sovereignty and critical for my work in applied political ecology.
 The questions that guide much of my research are: